LaxmiBhavani25/notes-app/README.md

 ## 🚀 Overview

 This is a full-stack web application that allows users to upload, search, and download study notes.
 It includes user authentication and REST API integration for efficient note management.
-This project is designed to help B.Tech students to access the study notes in one centralized platform, making learning resources easily available in one place.
+This project is designed to help the students to access the study notes in one centralized platform, making learning resources easily available in one place.

 ## 🛠️ Technologies Used